 * So I should point out that this might have shifted a little in the last 9 years.

 ** From Seattle’s Wikipedia page, it’s unclear over which time range this was measured.

 Water bears.
 Moss piglets.
 Those are just two examples of “cutesy” names for tardigrades (literally “slow stepper”; because they look like they do everything in slow motion), some of the most amazing animals in existence (IMO).
 These little animals, averaging 0.5 mm when fully grown, are almost cute with their short, plump little bodies, eight legs and looking a bit like a tiny Michelin guy.

-Water bears and water-dwelling tiny animals that mostly live in mosses and liches (top tip – get yourself a pet tardigrade by soaking some moss in water), but basically can be found anywhere (#GlobalCitizen).
+Water bears are water-dwelling tiny animals that mostly live in mosses and lichens (top tip – get yourself a pet tardigrade by soaking some moss in water), but basically can be found anywhere (#GlobalCitizen).

 And I mean everywhere.
 Some tardigrades live on the highest mountaintops.
 Others in the deepest trenches in the sea.
 They have been found in rainforests as well as in Antarctic regions.
 This is because tardigrades are so awesome.
 While they are not exactly extremophiles (organisms adapted to survive extreme conditions such as extreme temperature and pressure), they are able to survive extreme conditions for a certain length of time.
 Expose them for too long, and they will die, unfortunately.
 But expose them to extreme conditions, including very high or low temperatures, incredibly high or low pressure, air deprivation, dehydration or starvation for (depending on the system) a lot longer than what humans would survive, and they will bounce back!
 Some tardigrades have gone without water for more than 30 years, just to rehydrate and get back to living.